"Gender, drag and horrible hook ups"- Lawrence Chaney on beating bullies, winning Drag Race and season 3 favourites

 In their signature purple, winner of RuPaul’s Drag Race season 2 - Helenburgh’s Lawrence Chaney - is colourful, open, honest, absolutely hilarious and someone who was born to be on stage.

-The 24-year-old Scot shot to stardom last year when they were crowned the UK’s next drag superstar in the reality television series thanks to a host of show stopping Scottish themed runway walks and razor sharp one liners which captured the heart of the viewers, and indeed, RuPaul Charles himself.
+The 24-year-old Scot shot to stardom last year when they were crowned the UK’s next drag superstar in the reality television series thanks to a host of show stopping Scottish themed runway walks and razor sharp one liners which captured the hearts of the viewers and, RuPaul Charles himself.

 “I just love talking to people” Chaney remarks.